Academic Warning FAQs

 When can I add additional courses?

-- During any scheduled registration period after final grades are posted.
+During any scheduled registration period after final grades are posted.
 Please meet with an Advisor to choose your courses wisely.
-We do not want you to add courses and find yourself on Academic Warning at the end of the new smester.
+We do not want you to add courses and find yourself on Academic Warning at the end of the new semester.